 For Roku TV products, you can adjust picture/sound settings by navigating to Settings, then selecting Display type (for picture) or Audio.

-This was a tough call, but ultimately, we’re all about the up-and-comer.
-Yes, Google isn’t exactly new to the streaming landscape with Android TV being around for quite some time, but as a revamped TV streaming platform, Google TV is pretty incredible.
+We’re going with Google TV, friends.
+Sure, Google isn’t exactly new to the streaming landscape with Android TV being around for quite some time, but as a revamped TV streaming platform, Google TV is pretty incredible.
 From its highly personalized home screen to its intuitive Google Assistant support, Google Home integration, and picture/sound capabilities, Google TV devices are excellent stand-alone purchases and great additions to an existing Google ecosystem.

-Don’t get us wrong, now — we have plenty of love for Roku TV.
+Don’t get us wrong, now: We have plenty of love for Roku TV!
 In fact, when it comes to available apps and overall voice assistant integration, Roku edges a little ahead of Google.
-That being said, Roku has been around a while, and, in some ways, we’re still asking them to surprise and delight us in the many ways Google TV does — with the latter having been around for significantly less time.
+That being said, Roku has been around a while, and, in some ways, we’re still asking them to surprise and delight us in the many ways Google TV does, with the latter having been around for significantly less time.

 And so now the battle is concluded … at least for now.
 Congratulations, Google TV.
 You’ve won us over.
 Do continue impressing.

 One of the benefits of being Digital Trends is that we get to test a lot of things that simply aren’t easily available or replaceable should they not work out for the average person.
 That’s why we put so much work into testing TVs, for one example.
 Or full soundbar setups, for another.

 Other times it’s because we’re able to take products for a test drive before they go on sale.
 Like video games, or computers and phones.
 That’s good because it helps you make a relatively expensive and important purchase decision.